 Alberta's Ambient Air Quality Objectives are intended to provide protection of the environment and human health to an extent technically and economically feasible, as well as socially and politically acceptable.
-The following document summarizes these objectives.
+The following document

 Use of Objectives